instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Prototype-Shield-Documentation.md

 Eventually, you will reach what is shown above, a stage where the header pins fit into the radio.

 **Preparing the Wires**

+Next, we need to prepare the wires prior to the soldering process.

 - Stripping the wires
 - bending them so they fit nicely